23/code-challenge/students/backend.md

 The assets CLI should a `twentythree` handle and it should have the following commands:

-- create : `$ twentythree create -type "video" | "Photo" -title "a title" -label "a label" -url "an url"`
+- create : `$ twentythree create -type "video" | "Photo" --title "a title" --label "a label" --url "an url"`
 - read :
   - all : `$ twentythree read`
   - one : `$ twentythree read [ID]`
-- update : `$ twentythree update [ID] -title "a new title" -label "a new label" -url "a new url"`
+- update : `$ twentythree update [ID] --title "a new title" --label "a new label" --url "a new url"`
 - delete : `$ twentythree delete [ID]`

 The commands should return meaningful success and error messages upon interaction.